Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment options for extraskeletal mesenchymal chondrosarcoma include the following:

-A review of 15 patients younger than 26 years from the German Cooperative Soft Tissue Sarcoma Study Group (11 with soft-tissue lesions) and the German-Austrian-Swiss Cooperative Osteosarcoma Study Group (four with primary bone lesions) protocols suggests that complete surgical removal, or incomplete resection followed by radiation therapy, is necessary for local control.[
+A review of 15 patients younger than 26 years from the German Cooperative Soft Tissue Sarcoma Study Group (11 with soft-tissue lesions) and the German-Austrian-Swiss Cooperative Osteosarcoma Study Group (four with primary bone lesions) protocols suggested that complete surgical removal, or incomplete resection followed by radiation therapy, was necessary for local control.[

 A single-institution, retrospective review identified 12 pediatric patients with mesenchymal chondrosarcoma.[